Mag-nificent: The Mighty Mineral for Muscles and Mind

 Introduction

-Magnesium is one of the most important micronutrients, playing a supportive role in muscle recovery, sleep, and stress reduction, just to name a few.
-Outside of iron, calcium, and potassium, no other mineral is required to be present on a nutrition label.
+Magnesium (Mg) is one of the most important micronutrients, playing a supportive role in muscle recovery, sleep, and stress reduction, just to name a few.
+Outside of iron, calcium, and potassium and vitamin D, no micronutrient is required to be present on a nutrition label.
 Which is a shame, because most people should be paying more attention to their magnesium intake.

 Along with sodium and potassium, magnesium is a critical electrolyte for your body.
 Often lost during sweating, magnesium plays a vital role in forming the structures of proteins, mitochondria, and bones in your body.
 Magnesium has been shown to not only aid in recovery by reducing muscle cramps and soreness, but it can also lead to improved exercise performance.